AdobeDocs/workfront.en/help/classic/workfront-fusion/get-started/create-a-practice-scenario.md

 ## Create a practice scenario

-The role of Adobe Workfront Fusion is to seamlessly connect your apps and web services and automate your processes so that you can concentrate on new tasks rather than repeating the same tasks again and again.
+The role of Adobe Workfront Fusion is to automate your processes so that you can concentrate on new tasks rather than repeating the same tasks again and again.
 It works by linking actions within and between apps and services to create a scenario that transfers and transforms your data automatically.
 The scenario you create watches for data in an app or service and processes that data to provide the result you want.

 A scenario is comprised of a series of modules that indicate how data should be transformed within an app or transferred between apps and web services.
 To explain how to create a scenario and reinforce best practices as you learn to use Workfront Fusion, this article takes you through the process step-by-step.
 We will create a scenario that creates a new record in Workfront for every row in a Google Sheets spreadsheet.